 The biggest weakness in a cybersecurity strategy is humans, and social engineering takes advantage of a targeted user’s inability to detect an attack.
-In a social engineering threat, an attacker uses human emotion (usually fear and urgency) to trick the target into performing an action, such as send the attacker money, divulge sensitive customer information, or disclose authentication credentials.
+In a social engineering threat, an attacker uses human emotion (usually fear and urgency) to trick the target into performing an action, such as sending the attacker money, divulging sensitive customer information, or disclosing authentication credentials.

 History of Social Engineering

 Tricking users into divulging sensitive information is nothing new in the world of cybersecurity.
 The only thing that’s changed is the method of attack, the stories used to obtain information, and sophisticated attacks from organized groups incorporating other threats such as phishing.
 The term social engineering was first used in 1894 by Dutch industrialist JC Van Marken, but it’s been a method of cyber-attacks since the 1990s.

 In the 1990s, social engineering involved calling users to trick them into divulging their credentials or providing the dial-in landline number that connected a threat actor to an internal corporate server.
 Now, attackers use social engineering to trick targeted users into sending potentially millions of dollars to offshore bank accounts, costing organizations millions in damages.
 In some cases, employees lose their jobs after the fallout and damages.

 In a cybersecurity context, social engineering is the set of tactics used to manipulate, influence, or deceive a victim into divulging sensitive information or performing ill-advised actions to release personal and financial information or hand over control over a computer system.